Indigenous languages of the Americas: Language stock proposals

-Good discussions of past proposals can be found in Campbell (1997) and Campbell & Mithun (1979).
+Discussions of past proposals can be found in Campbell (1997) and Campbell & Mithun (1979).

 Amerindian linguist Lyle Campbell also assigned different percentage values of probability and confidence for various proposals of macro-families and language relationships, depending on his views of the proposals' strengths.
 For example, the Germanic language family would receive probability and confidence percentage values of +100% and 100%, respectively.
 However, if Turkish and Quechua were compared, the probability value might be −95%, while the confidence value might be 95%.
 0% probability or confidence would mean complete uncertainty.